-For example, you can sort sales by keywords, referred domain, visits, and much more.
+For example, you can sort sales by keywords, referred domains, visits, and much more.
 Just make sure to understand your statistics for better results.

-Look at the below Google Analytics eCommerce tracking example.
-It shows the number of sales and the total revenue.
+Look at the following Google Analytics eCommerce tracking example.
+It shows the number of sales and total revenue.
 It’s like the regular report by sessions and unique visitors but for sales this time.

-This plugin works better than the classic coding method that business owners used.
-The good thing is not the plugin only, but the customer support also.
+This plugin works better than the classic coding method that business owners use.
+The good thing is not only the plugin but the customer support also.
 If you need help or have something to ask, they have one of the few trusted teams that help really well.

-This eCommerce Tracking plugins saved lots of time and work for business owners and it gives good results to understand the business revenue, and its behavior, use it for your business success.
+This eCommerce Tracking plugin saves lots of time and work for business owners, and it gives good results in understanding the business revenue, and its behavior, use it for your business success.